 There are plenty of fish curries but ambul thiyal, or sour fish curry, is one of the best.
 Cubes of firm fish, usually tuna, are cooked in a blend of spices, including turmeric, black pepper, cinnamon, garlic and curry leaves.
 The secret ingredient is dried goraka, a tamarind-like superfruit that gives the dish its sour flavour.

-Watalappan is one of the country’s most popular sweet treats, and is a must-have for special occasions.
+Watalappan is one of the country’s most popular sweets, and is a must-have for special occasions.
 This Malay-influenced dessert is similar to egg custard, with the addition of coconut milk, cardamom, nutmeg and dark kithul jaggery, or palm sugar.
 Bubbles of air keep this rich dish from getting too heavy, and a sprinkling of chopped nuts on top adds a crunch to its otherwise silky texture.

 Explore more of Sri Lanka with The Rough Guide to Sri Lanka.
 Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.